lokpoon/LunaSim-Document/_sources/moonsim_lux_calculator.md

     darksky_value <- 0.002 # (!)
 Range = 0.0007 to 0.003.
 Default = 0.002 lx
     ```

+8. Set what type of illumination to plot. i.e., One of the illuminance column name shown in step 10.
+    ```
+    illuminance_type_plot <- "moon_final_lux" # (!)
+    ```

-8. Run the computation section.
+9. Run the computation section.
-9. Save a lux_prediction.csv, containing the illuminance prediction over time.There are five columns of different illuminance:
+10. Save a lux_prediction.csv, containing the illuminance prediction over time.There are five columns of different illuminance:

     ```
     write.csv(moon_value_table,"lux_caculator_output.csv", row.names = TRUE)